Imágenes únicamente para fines ilustrativo

 What does Ozempic do?

-Ozempic helps people suffering from type two diabetes to manage their blood sugar levels with a once-a-day injection.
+Ozempic helps people suffering from type 2 diabetes to manage their blood sugar levels with a once-a-day injection.
 Ozempic is a glucagon-like peptide-1 receptor agonist, also known as GLP-1 RA, meaning that it is NOT insulin.
-GLP-1 is a natural hormone released by the body after you have eaten, and by using Ozempic you will be providing your body with a simulation of this hormone that can reduce blood sugar and help to prevent cardiovascular conditions such as heart attacks, strokes, and heart disease.
+GLP-1 is a natural hormone released by the body after you have eaten, and by using Ozempic you will be providing your body with a simulation of this hormone that can reduce blood sugar and help to prevent cardiovascular conditions such as a heart attack (Tadarro et al, 2023), strokes (Husain et al, 2020), and heart disease.
+Ozempic stimulates insulin secretion in a glucose-dependent manner, lowering fasting and postprandial blood glucose levels.

 How do you use Ozempic?